 In principle, the economic transaction method is generally more consistent with accrual accounting principles.
 However, with respect to tax revenue, the Australian Government, at this stage, considers that the tax liability method provides a more robust and reliable basis for forecasting revenue.

 The value of some concessions reported in this statement is partially offset as a result of the imputation system.
 For example, concessions that reduce company tax may be ‘clawed back’ through the subsequent taxation of dividends in the hands of shareholders.
 The estimates in this statement generally make no allowance for this clawback due to the practical difficulties of doing so.

 Capital gains tax estimates

-The revenue foregone methodology that is generally used in this statement implies that estimates for these other CGT concessions should be calculated against the benchmark of full taxation of nominal capital gains.
-In effect, this would double count the value of the 50percent tax concession for individuals and trusts in the value of these other con
+The revenue forgone methodology that is generally used in this statement implies that estimates for these other CGT concessions should be calculated against the benchmark of full taxation of nominal capital gains.
+In effect, this would double count the value of the 50percent tax concession for individuals and trusts in the value of these other concessions.

 lue of tax expenditures reported for particular CGT items is reduced by the CGT discount and the discount component of the tax expenditure is allocated to the tax expenditure for the CGT discount (E15).
 This modification to the tax expenditure methodology provides a more realistic estimate of the value of the benefit taxpayers receive from capital gains concessions and removes the significant double counting of the CGT discount from the estimate.

 2 The approaches adopted by selected OECD countries to measure tax expenditures are reported in Tax Expenditures – Shedding Light on Government Spending through the Tax System, Lessons from Developed and Transition Economies, The World Bank, Washington DC (2003).